AymericBerthoumieu/MLprojectIMT/README.md

 # MLprojectIMT
-Small machine learning project at IMT Atlantique.
+A mini machine learning project at IMT Atlantique.